DeuxHuitHuit/entry_relationship_field/README.md

 - (Optional) Select an xsl mode to be able to support multiple templates for the same section.
 - (Optional) Select an xsl mode to customize the publish table view.
 - (Optional) Select an xsl mode to customize the publish action bar.
+- (Optional) Create some Reverse Relationship fields to be able to manage the relation in both sections!

 There is also a [screen cast available](https://www.screenr.com/pDDN)